Azmaina9a3t/SQL_project/README.md

 # Introduction
-Breaking into data analytics can feel overwhelming—especially when trying to understand which roles pay the most, which skills matter, and where demand meets salary.
+Breaking into data analytics can feel overwhelming, especially when trying to understand which roles pay the most, which skills matter, and where demand meets salary.
 This project analyzes the data analyst job market using real job posting data to uncover:

 💰 Top-paying data analyst roles